Harold Walter Bailey: Honours and awards

 Bailey was elected a Fellow of the British Academy in 1944, and subsequently a member of the Danish, Norwegian and Swedish Academies.
 He received honorary degrees from four universities including Oxford; served as president of Philological Society, the Royal Asiatic Society, the Society for Afghan Studies, and the Society of Mithraic Studies; and chaired the Anglo-Iranian Society and Ancient India and Iran Trust.
 He was knighted for services to Oriental studies in 1960.
+He was also a Fellow of the Australian Academy of the Humanities.